SeyedMohammad2002/SeyedMohammad2002/README.md

 - 👋 Hi, I’m ُSeyedMohammad Nasiri
 - 👀 I’m interested in Web Developing
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on python programming , i looking for a student like me.
+- 💞️ I’m looking to collaborate in python programming , i looking for a student like me.
 - 📫 How to reach me : telegram id : @Mehraad2002

 <!---